best garage hooks — wide editorial view of a residential garage wall with metal hooks holding tools, a coiled hose, and a ladder

 Buyer warning

 J-hook geometry doesn’t fit every use case.
-A bike rim won’t hang stably on a generic J-hook the way it does on a Delta Leonardo (Slot 3); a 75-foot garden hose won’t coil cleanly on a J-hook the way it does on a Yard Butler (Slot 4).
+A bike rim won’t hang stably on a generic J-hook the way it does on the Delta Leonardo bike hook; a 75-foot garden hose won’t coil cleanly on a J-hook the way it does on the Yard Butler hose hanger.
 For specialty gear, buy the purpose-built hook even if you already have these.

 Best for Ladders: Rubbermaid FastTrack Ladder Hook